kutluhaan/Weather-Prediction-Machine-Learning/README.md

 ☀️ Weather Prediction with Machine Learning
-📝 What is This All About?
+📝 What's This All About?
 Hey there!
 This project is a machine learning notebook focused on predicting weather in Australia.
 The goal was to take a dataset and see which machine learning algorithms could do the best job of predicting future weather.
 We've explored a bunch of different models like Logistic Regression, SVM, KNN, and Decision Trees, and then compared their performance using various metrics to find the most accurate one!

 🚀 What Can It Do?